MooersLab/neovim-init-file/README.md

 This is Blaine's neovim init.vim file.
 It is current as of September 5, 2021.
 It is being used with neovim version 0.6.

+The Vim-Plug plugin manager is used.
+Update the plugins with the command `:PlugUpdate`.

-It calls some plugins that depend on Lua, so these plugins need to be commented out if using an older version of neovim.
+The init.vim calls some plugins that depend on Lua, so these plugins need to be commented out if using neovim < 0.5.
-It has been customized to enable the editing of LaTeX files and code files from about a dozen programming languages.
+The init.vim file has been customized to enable the editing of LaTeX files and code files from about a dozen programming languages.
 It also has plugins for live previews of the PDF file generated from the LaTeX tex file.
+The init.vim file also invokes LSP servers for autocompletion.

 ## Script for installing the neovim binary file from the nightly build